sairajm/totp-generator/README.md

     `python app.py`

-5. Deploy it in a cloud function or run it locally :)
+5. Deploy it in a cloud function or run the flask server locally :)
+6. If you want to execute this as a regular python script to try it out

+    `python3 local.py <<< base32encodedString`

 ## Input